stanislaus-onwuka/stanislaus-onwuka/README.md

 ### Hi there 👋
 I am Stanley Onwuka, a frontend web developer and an amateur UI/UX designer.
-I create ✨ _magic_ ✨ majorly with Javascript(React) and CSS.
-I am also a big fan of music.
+I create ✨ _magic_ ✨ majorly with Javascript frameworks and CSS.
+I am also an amatuer dj.

 Here are some ideas to get you started: